Bullionism

 Bullionism is an economic theory that defines wealth by the amount of precious metals owned.
-Bullionism is an early or primitive form of mercantilism.
+Bullionism is an early and perhaps more primitive form of mercantilism.
 It was derived, during the 16th century, from the observation that the Kingdom of England, because of its large trade surplus, possessed large amounts of gold and silver—bullion—despite the fact that there was not any mining of precious metals in England.